Daily Express

 It’s also been criticised in recent years for pursuing conspiracy theories surrounding the death of Diana, Princess of Wales – and, in 2007, for running headlines concerning the case of disappeared toddler Madeleine McCann on its front page for weeks on end, without there being anything genuinely new to report.

 There’s a sister Sunday title, the Sunday Express; and a separate edition for Scotland, the Scottish Daily Express, as well as a Republic of Ireland edition.
-It’s also available as a paid-for e-edition and an iPad app.
+It’s also available as a paid-for e-edition and in several app formats including iPad/iPhone, Android and Windows 8.

 The Northern & Shell Building